-“Martina,” a 7-year-old in a special-needs classroom, wanted to let her teacher know that she was feeling anxious, so she tried to connect with her, repeatedly grabbing at her shirt.
+“Martina,” a 7-year-old in a special-needs classroom, wanted to let her teacher know that she was feeling anxious, so she tried to connect with her, repeatedly grabbing at her arm and shirt.
 The teacher had been trained to ignore “negative” behaviors, so the more Martina grabbed, the less attention she gave her.
 Her strategy was to reward positive behaviors and provide consequences for negative ones.

 Over several decades as a child psychologist, I have seen this kind of scenario play out again and again.
 I have worked with many hundreds of children with behavioral challenges—some from loving and stable homes, some in the foster system, some biological, some adopted.
 For many of them, this sort of traditional discipline based on rewards and consequences simply doesn’t work.
 Some children end up with diagnoses such as ODD (Oppositional Defiant Disorder), and traditional behavior-management approaches used with many of them not only prove ineffective, they exacerbate the problem.